MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/trial-faq.md

 ### How long does the trial last?

-The <!--Product--> trial lasts <!--Product trial length--> days.
-As mentioned above, you can extend the trial once.
+The trial lasts 60 days.
+At the end of the trial, you have the option to extend for another 30 days.